 Section 1.
-Person doing business or any adult resident of the town of Avilla or the surrounding area, may be eligible for membership upon payment of the annual dues.
+A person doing business or any adult resident of the town of Avilla or the surrounding area may be eligible for membership upon payment of the annual dues.

 Section 2.
 A business shall be declared a member of the Avilla Chamber upon payment of the annual dues, and the verification that their business or organization is registered with the Indiana Secretary of State.

 Section 3.
 The annual dues for each business or individual shall be: $25 individual (non-business owner) and Non-Profit Organization, $50 for Commercial or Professional 1-5 employees, $100 Commercial or Professional 6+ employees, Industrial 1-25 employees, $150 Industrial 26-50 employees, $200 Industrial over 50 employees.
 Dues are payable on or before the anniversary date of their application.